ToolJet/ToolJet/docs/docs/org-setup/tj-deployment.md

 ## ToolJet Cloud

 ToolJet Cloud is a managed service hosted by the ToolJet team.
 It eliminates the need for infrastructure management, providing a quick setup and seamless updates.
-This option is ideal for teams looking for convenience and minimal operational overhead.
+This option is ideal for teams looking for rapid deployment, seamless scalability, and reduced operational complexity.

-#### Why to use ToolJet Cloud?
+#### Why Choose ToolJet Cloud?

 1. **Hassle-Free Setup**: With ToolJet Cloud, there’s no need to manage servers or infrastructure.
 Everything is set up and maintained by the ToolJet team, allowing you to focus solely on building applications.
 2. **Seamless Updates and Maintenance**: ToolJet Cloud ensures you always have access to the latest features and updates without manual intervention.
 Maintenance, backups, and uptime are handled for you.